dat09loz/dat09loz/README.md

 # Hi there, I'm Trong Dat (Isaac) 👋
 ---
 ## About me
 Hello, I'm Isaac, a recent graduate from the University of Technology Sydney (UTS) with a major in Networking, Cybersecurity, and Software Development.
 Passionate about technology, I enjoy delving into various domains, exploring electronics, and continuously challenging myself to build impactful applications using the skills I've acquired.
-As an aspiring (and soon to be) full stack developer, I'm dedicated to continuous learning and eager to collaborate with like-minded developers, and also having fun in the process.
+Now I am already working full-time as a C++/C# programmer, I am still dedicating myself to continuous learning and eager to collaborate with like-minded developers, and also having fun in the process.

 ---
 ## I'm busy ...
+- 💻 Learn about + work on emulations.
+- 🎵 Learn music theory + play an instrument
-- 🔭 Working on trying to score a job as a **fullstack**/backend/frontend dev
+- 🔭 Aim to learn more
-- 🌱 Learning and improving in C#, Python, Webdev & NextJS framework
-- 💻 Expanding my knowledge (in about anything)
+- 🌱 Improving my skills

+^^^ they all sound the same ^^^

 ---
 ## Tech Stack